KadinD/Upstate/README.md

 - Tests are contained in test folder and mirror file structure

 ## Notes:
+- project is not yet finished due to 1) issue with testing time on token and 2) have not build tests for Contribution yet
 - currently the contract is initialized with 1000 tokens and the plan is for the ETH donations to be capped